|Math 20 Math 25 Student Resources davidvs.net|

 When solving problems you have two big tools.
 You can do the same thing to the top and bottom of a fraction (or ratio).
 You can do the same thing to both sides of an equation.

 There are correct and incorrect ways to write reducing or un-reducing a fraction.
-See Example 3 and Example 6 of the fractions lecture notes.
+See "Writing Un-reducing" and "Writing Reducing" in the fractions lecture notes.

 It is a good habit to use distinct cross-out lines each time fraction canceling happens in the problem.
 If all the cross-out lines are single diagonal lines going the same direction then when reviewing the problem it is very slow to double-check how you did more than one bit of canceling.
 Vary how you write cross-out lines: single versus doube, diagonal right versus diagonal left, straight versus wavy.